-Abu-bakr Rauf, also known as Mohammad Abu-Bakr Rauf, had complained of feeling faint minutes before he collapsed as he went to his car at 2.30pm to collect leaflets to deliver near Bradford College and University.
+Abu-bakr Rauf, also known as Mohammad Abu-Bakr Rauf, had complained of feeling faint minutes before he collapsed as he went to his car at 2.30pm to collect leaflets to deliver near Bradford College

 The 28-year-old father-of-one died two days before his daughter Arabia’s first birthday.